Oluwasetemi/css-note/slides.md

 ---

 <h1 class="text-sm bg-orange p-4 text-center">Align Content (Multi-line Cross Axis Alignment)</h1>
-  The <kbd>align-content</kbd> property is used to control the alignment of multiple lines of items along the cross axis (which is perpendicular to the main axis).
+  The `align-content` property is used to control the alignment of multiple lines of items along the cross axis (which is perpendicular to the main axis).
 This property is only relevant when the flex container has more than one line of items, typically when flex-wrap is set to wrap or wrap-reverse.

 ---
 hideInToc: true
 ---

-<p class="text-xl mb-4"><strong><kbd>flex-start</kbd></strong> : Rows are packed to the start of the container.</p>
+<p class="text-xl mb-4"><strong>`flex-start`</strong> : Rows are packed to the start of the container.</p>

 ```html {monaco-run}
 <style>